jodal/pyspotify/docs/api/session.rst

 .. currentmodule:: spotify

-The session handling is usually done by inheriting the :class:`SpotifySessionManager <spotify.managers.SpotifySessionManager>` class from the :mod:`manager` module.
+The session handling is usually done by inheriting the :class:`spotify.managers.SpotifySessionManager` class from the :mod:`manager` module.
 Then the manager's :meth:`connect` method calls the :func:`spotify.connect` function.

 .. function:: connect(session_manager)